-In the Andean culture, men and women knitted side by side.
+In the Andean culture, men and women are knitted side by side.
 With the passage of time and the transformation of the roles we play in society, this job is now left to the women.
 When men are left out of a project, however, due to chauvinism or fear, it ends up causing the project's deterioration.

-Because of this animaná, together with other organizations and NGOs, promotes the integration of men into handicrafts, in order to recover his identity and strengthen family enterprises.
+Because of this, animana, together with other organizations and NGOs, promotes the integration of men into handicrafts in order to recover their identity and strengthen family enterprises.

-In 2016-2017, we have been working mostly with small groups of artisans, living far from urban areas, almost composed of large families where women are in charge of classification of the fibers sheared by men, and men of weaving the products on manual looms.
+In 2016-2017 we were mostly working with small groups of artisans who were living far from urban areas and who were almost composed of large families where women are in charge of classification of the fibers sheared by men.
+The main responsibility of men was to weave the products on manual looms.

-animaná also incorporates groups suffering from mental disorders that in the North are frequently found because of consanguinity.
+animana also incorporates groups suffering from mental disorders that in the North are frequently found because of consanguinity.

-Last year, we have empowered around 100 artisans directly in Argentina, Perú and Bolivia.
-Given that each one influences a family of approximately 7 members, indirectly we have impacted positively the lives of 700 people.
+In 2018, we empowered around 100 artisans directly in Argentina, Perú and Bolivia.
+Given that each one influences a family of approximately 7 members, we have indirectly and positively impacted the lives of 700 people.